therealtomato/AEGIS-OVERDRIVE/README.md

 # //CONTRIBUTIONS

-Any contributions are welcome!
-If you contributed, DM Dona's Discord profile if you want the Contributor role.
+Any contributions are welcome <3

+If you contributed, create a ticket in the Discord if you want the Contributor role.

 //CONTACT

-- Dona!
+- Dona

-Discord: Dona! (donaa_lol) [DM's only for friends]

-Email: theslyxedguy@gmail.com
+Discord: donaa_lol

-YouTube: Dona! (@donaa_lol)
+YouTube: Dona (@donaa_lol)

 - RandomAndrew

 Discord: Random_andrew (random_andrew) [DM's only for friends]

-Email: randomandrew.AEGIS@yahoo.com
+Email [A//O]: aegisoverdrive.game@gmail.com

-YouTube: AEGIS//OVERDRIVE (@AEGISOVERDRIVE.Devteam)
+YouTube [A//O]: AEGIS//OVERDRIVE (@AEGISOVERDRIVE.Devteam)

 # //CREDITS